aminjafari-dev/tiktok_search_tool/README.md

 ## Features

 - 🔍 **Search TikTok videos** by keywords or phrases
+- 📺 **Search by channel** - extract all videos from a TikTok channel
 - 🔐 **Login management** for enhanced search results (bypasses 6-video limit)
 - 📊 **Export to Excel** with organized data (URL, username, video ID, title)
 - 🔄 **Duplicate prevention** - automatically checks for existing links and preserves data